TANZANIA JUNE 2019: Borehole update from our International Team

 Kisangara Primary School is not short of land for the new classrooms and toilets.

-We went next to Mramba Primary School where Tiggy, a member of Mwanga Rotary Club is Head of the Deaf Unit.
+We went next to Mramba Primary School where Tiggy, a member of Mwanga Rotary is Head of the Deaf Unit.
 In this school the 80 deaf children mix happily with the normal children during break times and at lunch times.
 The deaf children are boarders but the rest of the school are day pupils.

 Deaf and hearing children play happily together at Mramba Primary School.